CASCADE-Mission/cascade-fsw/README.md

 - `process.hold()`: Block *all tasks* and *pauses the program timer* and waits for user command to resume.
 - `process.log(message: str, priority: int)`: Add a message to the process log, marking the message with a given `priority`.
 See `Task Prioritization` (below) for priority values.
 - `process.add(function, priority: int)`: Add a task `function` with a given `priority` to the queue.
+- `process.setvar(name: str, variable)`: Add a process variable, accessible from other tasks.
+- `process.getvar(name: str)`: Get a process variable or raise an exception if the variable does not exist.

 ## Task Prioritization